gmierz/pupil-lib/README.md

 ## Customization

 This library, at it's core, only extracts trials.
-This is why it's main feature is zero-error trial extraction.
+This is why it's main features are zero-error trial extraction, and helping with the correction of uneven sampling rates.
 But it uses processor files to perform any processing like percent-change calculations, and filtering.
 Because of this it is very simple to insert your own customized functionality before or after any part of the processing pipeline.
 See `pupillib/docs/pre_post_functions` for how to do this.
 In the near future, it will also be possible to add custom classes (extending from the processor classes) with the same decorators from a directory outside the library with an environment flag.

 ## Testing